 Tie Break Tennis ‘98 is a fun 3D tennis game that was unfortunately only marketed in Europe.
 The game combines both simulation and arcade elements into an excellent package, with a strong 3D engine to boot. |

-The game’s highlight is no doubt its eye-catching graphics.
+The game’s highlight is, no doubt, its eye-catching graphics.
 Thanks to the latest in 3D technology, tennis players and backgrounds are both rendered with great detail, and the movement is convincing.
 The game offers three gameplay modes: friendly, ladder, and tournaments.
-The player interface is quite intuitive and allows you to perform a good variety of movements and shots, including volleys, backhand, forehand, spins, and more.
+The player interface is quite intuitive and allows you to perform a good variety of moves and shots, including volleys, backhand, forehand, spins, and more.
 The tournament mode is quite challenging, as each new computer player you face is better than the last.
-In addition to great graphics, the sound effects and music are quite nice as well (although you won’t hear too much in this CD-rip, sorry).
+In addition to great graphics, the sound effects and music are quite nice as well.